nurykim/ChemTrack/README.md

 Set type to Web app, execute as Me, access to Anyone → click Deploy Copy the long URL it gives you
-Back in the app → Setup tab → paste the URL → click Connect Click Sync all data now to push any existing chemicals up
+Back in the app → Setup tab → paste the URL → click Connect Copy the sheet url and copy it to the google sheet direct url, hit save Click Sync all data now to push any existing chemicals up

 From this point, every chemical and every checkout log entry automatically posts a new row to your Google Sheet in real time.